EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 - and the SIM card's cellular access point name (APN).

 Pins that do not apply should be set as -1.
-The GPRSBee R6/R7 does not expose the `RESET` pin or the `STATUS` pin of the SIM800.
+The GPRSBee R6/R7 does not expose the `RESET` pin of the SIM800.
 The `PWRKEY` is held `LOW` as long as the SIM800 is powered (as mentioned above).

 [//]: # ( @snippet{lineno} menu_a_la_carte.ino gprsbee )